eFiniLan/legacypilot/README.md

 * Services are not optimized for resource usage, and using all services may result in overheating issues.
 * Language files can only be generated in a PC due to missing Qt5 tools.

+## Configuration

+* Considering performance issues, I have turned off all logging-related services.
+If anyone needs to use them, they can use `dp_logging` parameter to enable them.
+* If you are not a Comma Two device, you can use the `dp_no_fan_ctrl` parameter to disable fan-related detection and control.
 =======================